All Episodes

 I was the commish.

-It was called Paper and Pencil.
+It was called paper and pencil.

 You had it right the first time.

-And we'd have to wait get to we had to wait till Monday in the newspapers to find out the scoring because there was no internet with game summaries.
+We had to wait till Monday in the newspapers to find out the scoring because there was no internet with game summaries.

-Um we did not draft every week.
+We did not draft every week.

 That's how we accounted for injuries.